DataDog/integrations-core/docs/dev/README.md

 API-based integrations can submit telemetry—such as metrics, traces, logs, and more—from external platforms using the [Datadog API][12].
 Customers can then visualize and correlate this data alongside data from the rest of their stack, allowing them to quickly analyze and remediate issues.
 API-based integrations may also read data out of Datadog once customers [authorize access using OAuth][13].

 Technology Partners write and host the implementation code that makes up the integration.
-[Creating an API integration][1] work well for Technology Partners building a connector between Datadog and another SaaS platform.
+[Creating an API integration][1] works well for Technology Partners building a connector between Datadog and another SaaS platform.

 ### Benefits